MADE-Apps/MADE.NET/docs/articles/intro.md

 - JsonPatchNetworkRequest, for making a HTTP PATCH request with a JSON payload, and a JSON response.
 - JsonDeleteNetworkRequest, for making a HTTP DELETE request with a JSON response.
 - StreamGetNetworkRequest, for making a HTTP GET request with a data stream response.
+- MultipartFormDataPostNetworkRequest, for making a HTTP POST request with multipart form data content including file uploads.
+- RetryDelegatingHandler, a delegating handler for adding automatic retry with exponential backoff to HttpClient instances.

 <span class="button">